CART 7001 Applied Methods in Literary Studies and Creative Writing

 Legacy Code 102220

-Description This unit familiarises students with methods of pursuing and presenting research across the discipline of literary studies as well as with regard to the kinds of research required for undertaking creative writing.
+Description From Autumn 2023, this subject is replaced by CART 6005 - Creative Methods in Research.
+This subject familiarises students with methods of pursuing and presenting research across the discipline of literary studies as well as with regard to the kinds of research required for undertaking creative writing.
 It further provides students with the opportunity to explore these methods in their own research or creative practice.
-The unit is comprised of specific training exercises, which will enable students to develop the research skills necessary to developing for their masters project.
+The subject is comprised of specific training exercises, which will enable students to develop the research skills necessary to developing for their masters project.

 School Humanities & Comm Arts